boazbk/tcs/lec_10_efficient_alg.md

 ### Finding a Nash equilibrium

-Fortunately, not all real-world games are zero sum, and we do have  more general games, where the payoff of one player is not necessarily the loss of the other.
+Fortunately, not all real-world games are zero sum, and we do have  more general games, where the payoff of one player does not necessarily qual the loss of the other.
-John Nash won the Nobel prize for showing that there is a notion of _equilibrium_ for such games as well.
+[John Nash](https://en.wikipedia.org/wiki/John_Forbes_Nash_Jr.) won the Nobel prize for showing that there is a notion of _equilibrium_ for such games as well.
 In many economic texts it is taken as an article of faith that when actual agents are involved in such a game then they reach a Nash equilibrium.
 However, unlike zero sum games, we do not know of an efficient algorithm for finding a Nash equilibrium given the description of a general (non zero sum) game.
 In particular this means that, despite economists' intuitions, there are games for which natural stategies will take exponential number of steps to converge to an equilibrium.